-Dangerous Goods Transpor classes li duct, substance or organism included by its nature or by the station of Dangerous Goods Regulations (TDGR) in any of the sted in the schedule provided in the Transportation of us Goods Act (TDGA) [Transportation of Dangerous Goods Act] Class 1: Explosives, including explosives within the meaning of the Explosives Act (Canada).
-Class 2: Gases; compressed, deeply refrigerated, liquefied or dissolved under pressure.
-Class 3: Flammable and combustible liquids.
+Dangerous Goods Any product, substance or organism included by its nature or by the Transportation of Dangerous Goods Regulations (TDGR) in any of the classes listed in the schedule provided in the Transportation of Dangerous Goods Act (TDGA) [Transportation of Dangerous Goods Act (Canada)] Class 1: Explosives, including explosives within the meaning of the Explosives Act (Canada).
+Class 2: Gases; compressed, deeply refrigerated, liquefied or dissolved under pressure. Ł Class 3: Flammable and combustible liquids.
 Class 4: Flammable solids; substances liable to spontaneous combustion and substances that on contact with water emit flammable gases.
 Class 5: Oxidizing substances; organic peroxides.
 Class 6: Poisonous (toxic) and infectious substances.
 Class 7: Radioactive materials and prescribed substances within the meaning of the Atomic Energy Control Act (Canada).
 Class 8: Corrosives.
 Class 9: Miscellaneous products, substances or organisms that are considered by the Lieutenant Governor in Council to be dangerous to life, health, property or the environment when transported and are prescribed to be included in this class.
-Drilling Waste (not including seismic shot hole drilling waste) e of water, drill cuttings, drilling mud, additives and various astes that are specifically related to the drilling activity.
-Grey Water The liqui d resulting from the treatment of sewage.
+Well Waste (not including seismic shot hole drilling waste) A mixture of water, cuttings, additives and various other wastes that ar specifically related to the suspension and abandonment activities. e Grey Water The liquid resulting from the treatment of sewage.
 Hazardous Waste A contaminant which is a dangerous good that is no longer used for its original purpose and is intended for storage, recycling, treatment or disposal.
-Materials that do not meet the criteria in schedules I, III or IV, or the standards for dioxins and furans, of the Guideline for Industrial Waste Discharges in the NWT. ous waste does not include a contaminant that is: nousehold in origin,
+Materials that do not meet the criteria in schedules I, III or IV, or the standards for dioxins and furans, of the Guideline for Industrial Waste Discharges in the NWT. , (a) household in origin, (b) included in class 1, Explosives or class 7, Radioactive materials of TDGR, (c) exempted as a small quantity,

-(b) included in class 1, Explosives or class 7, Radioactive materials of TDGR, (c) exempted as a small quantity, (d) an empty container, or (e) intended for disposal in a sewage system or by land filling that meet the applicable standards set out in schedules I, III or IV of the Guideline for Industrial Waste Discharges in the NWT.
+(d) an empty container, or (e) intended for disposal in a sewage system or by land filling that meet the applicable standards set out in schedules I, III or IV of the Guideline for Industrial Waste Discharges in the NWT.
 Household Hazardous Waste Common everyday products that people use in and around their homes including paint, paint thinner, herbicides, and pesticides that, due to their chemical nature, can be hazardous if not properly disposed.
 Kitchen Waste In this document, kitchen waste is composed of foodstuff, paper products, plastic film wrapping, etc .
 Non-hazardous Waste Wastes that do not fall into the "Hazardous Waste" category.
 Produced Water Any water that is produced to the surface along with oil or gas.
 Run off In this document, excessive rain or snowmelt can produce overland flow to retention ponds.
 Sewage Human excrement, water borne human excretion or the water-carried wastes from liquid or non-liquid culinary purposes, washing, cleansing, laundering, food processing or ice production.
 Testing Required Occasionally, laboratory analysis may be required to fully characterize and classify a waste product.